 Dues Paid to Agricultural or Horticultural Organizations

 An agricultural or horticultural organization exempt under Code Section 501(c)(5) may assess annual dues from members.
 If the dues remain below a certain dollar amount each year, no part of the dues is treated as unrelated business income regardless of the benefits or privileges provided to members.
 For tax years beginning in 2024, the dues amount for this purpose is $201.

 Nondeductible Dues Reporting Exception

 Organizations normally must inform members that a portion of dues are nondeductible, as they relate to political and/or lobbying expenditures of the organization.
-This rule applies to social welfare organizations, agricultural and horticultural organizations, and membership organizations (exceptions under Code Secs.
+This rule applies to social welfare organizations, agricultural and horticultural organizations, and membership organizations (tax exempt under Code Secs.
 501(c)(4), 501(c)(5), and 501(c)(6), respectively).

-$20 per day until the return is filed or corrected, with a maximum penalty of the lessor of $11,000 or 5% of gross receipts for the tax year.
+- Failure to file and accuracy penalties (gross receipts equal to or less than $1,208,500): $20 per day until the return is filed or corrected, with a maximum penalty of the lessor of $12,000 or 5% of gross receipts for the tax year.